 GC: I enjoy projects that manage to mainstream environmental goals with other important societal goods and goals.
 I look for ways to “translate” the environmental aims into terms that other decision makers can understand and want to promote.
 For example, “Green Growth” of our current SDG policy of “Harnessing Innovation to Leave no one Behind”, in which technological and social innovation for which Israel is known is being used for environmental, social and economic change.
 There is growing recognition that what’s good for the environment also make sense in economic terms.
 In the past, the perception was that the economic bottom line was undermined by social-environmental policies, but particularly Climate Change is increasingly highlighting that short term economic gain can be disastrous in the long term.
 I am very proud to be part of what I believe is a necessary change in perspective, even within government.

 Galit was born and raised in Sderot, a mid-sized city in Israel’s southern periphery, is married with two daughters.
 She has an undergraduate degree in Earth Sciences and a Masters in Geography, with a specialization in Environmental Policy and Management, both from the Hebrew University.

 Galit began working at the Environmental Protection Ministry two decades ago.
 Initially she worked in physical planning and then later moved over to strategic planning, with a focus on implementing sustainability principles in the government and in Israel’s various sectors, and also in Israel’s international work in environmental policy and sustainable development.
-When this profile was done she was the Senior Deputy Director General for Policy, Planning and Strategy at the Ministry of Environmental Protection since 2010.
+When this profile was done she was the Senior Deputy Director General for Policy, Planning and Strategy at the Ministry of Environmental Protection (2010-June 2021).

 Cohen has done much to promote sustainability and long‐term, system‐wide environmental policy; from working for sustainable development at the national level, to developing the concepts of “green government” and “green economy”, to focused changes for the coastal cliffs and at the Dead Sea.